 Matriarchal family Patriarchal family Authority rests at the hands of the mother in a matriarchal family.
 She is considered the head of the family. regarded as the head of the patriarchal family.
-All authority rests Matriarchal families follow a matrilineal system of lineage i.e. descent through mother's line.
-Residence after is also patrilineal i.e., descent is traced through father's line. marriage is matrilocal i.e. the bridegroom lives with the wife's family. marriage is patrilocal.
+All authority rests at the hands of the Matriarchal families follow a matrilineal system of lineage i.e. descent through mother's line. is also patrilineal i.e., descent is Residence after marriage is matrilocal i.e. the bridegroom lives with the wife's family. marriage is patrilocal.
 The married couple lives with the The name follows the mother's line.
-It is matronymic.
-The Garo and Khasi tribes of North East India and the Nairs of South India follow the matriarchal system.
-India and most parts of the world
+It is matronymic. tribes of North East India and the Nairs of South India The most widespread form of family in India and most parts of the world is patriarchal family.